Scouting in Alaska: Order of the Arow

 Nanuk Lodge was created in 1947, and celebrated its 75th anniversary in 2022.
 Nanuk Lodge #355 was established July 1, 1947, with the inception of the Alaska Council of the Boy Scouts of America, based out of the State Capital of Juneau.
-Initially the Council was responsible for the entire State of Alaska.
-Nanuk Lodge #355 absorbed Kootz Lodge #523 when Western Alaska Council merged with Southeast Alaska Council.
+Initially the council was responsible for the entire State of Alaska.
+Nanuk Lodge #355 absorbed Kootz Lodge #523 when Western Alaska Council merged with the Southeast Alaska Council.

 The Lodge Totem is the great Alaskan Polar Bear, which Inuit call "Nanook", the lodge name is a variation of that name.
 By 1957, scouting was developed enough in the Anchorage area to support a new council.
-The Western Alaska Area Council was formed on July 1, 1955 and retained the original lodge name.
+The Western Alaska Area Council was formed on July 1, 1955, and retained the original lodge name.
 Southeast Alaska formed a new lodge, named Kootz, which merged into Nanuk Lodge in 2006, thus becoming the lodge of the Great Alaska Council.
 Nanuk Lodge is responsible for OA programs across 297,833 square miles, covering the Aleutian Islands, Western Alaska Coast, South-Central Alaska, and the Pan-Handle to the South-East.

 Midnight Sun Council

-The Midnight Sun Council serves interior and northern Alaska, and is headquartered in Fairbanks.
+The Midnight Sun Council serves interior and northern Alaska; it is headquartered in Fairbanks.